U.S. Route 50 in Maryland: Worcester County

 Past the creek, the route intersects another section of MD 707 that heads southeast near the Greater Ocean City Chamber of Commerce visitor center.
 At this point, US 50 continues east into West Ocean City, lined with businesses.
 The road curves to the east-southeast and has a junction with the northern terminus of MD 611, which heads south to provide access to the Ocean City Municipal Airport and Assateague Island.
 Past this intersection, US 50 runs past more businesses, passing to the south of the Outlets Ocean City outlet mall and to the north of the West Ocean City Park and Ride.
 The route becomes a four-lane undivided road and crosses over the Sinepuxent Bay on the Harry W. Kelley Memorial Bridge, a drawbridge.
 After crossing the bay, US 50 continues into the downtown area of Ocean City and passes near residential areas before heading near businesses and coming to its eastern terminus.
 Here, the route intersects MD 528, which runs one-way southbound on Philadelphia Avenue, where the westbound lanes of US 50 begin.
 Eastbound US 50 continues east on North Division Street, which carries two lanes of one-way traffic.
 One block later, eastbound US 50 reaches its eastern terminus at MD 378, which runs one-way northbound on Baltimore Avenue, one block west of the Ocean City Boardwalk along the Atlantic Ocean.

-Heading west on US 50 out of Ocean City, an overhead sign lists the distance to the western terminus of the route in Sacramento, California, as 3073 mi.
+Heading west on US 50 out of Ocean City, an overhead mileage sign lists the distance to the western terminus of the route in Sacramento, California, as 3073 mi.
 The sign reflects the length of US 50 at the time the sign was posted in the early 1980s.
 Due to changes to the route since then, the length listed is no longer accurate, as US 50 is about 3008 mi long.

 History

-While the portion of US 50 in Garrett County has remained largely unchanged, the eastern portion has changed significantly since the route was established in 1926.

-Original 1926 plan
+The road was designated in 1926.
 On the Western Shore, US 50 was on the alignment currently known as MD 450.
 It ended at Church Circle in Annapolis, near St. Anne's Church.
 Beyond the end of US 50 was a ferry which connected the route to what was then MD 17 on the Eastern Shore, in Talbot County.